Campus Space Management

 • Design a flexible, adaptable floor plan.

-With the COVID-19 crisis, many campus warehouses were asked to store more masks, custodial supplies, and other preparedness gear than ever before.
+With the current COVID-19 crisis, many campus warehouses are being asked to store more masks, custodial supplies, and other preparedness gear than ever before.
 These supplies need to be kept organized and accessible to be sure they’re always at the ready.

 Just like any other warehouse, campus warehouses must store a constantly changing product mix without significantly modifying the configuration of pallet racking and shelving.
 Changes in product mix are particularly noticeable in campus warehouses with the seasonal flow of surplus items, office supplies, and other supplies and equipment.